The Anglicanism and the Episcopal Church class

 The Anglicanism and the Episcopal Church class, aka the Inquirers Class, is designed to address the fundamental aspects which distinguish the Anglican and the Anglo-Catholic traditions from other ways of being Christians.
 Among the topics addressed: the place of the Bible in the life of believers, the ordained and non-ordained ministries, the structure and the meaning of liturgy, the role of sacraments, ecumenism, social activism, and ethics.

-The class is convened on a need-basis and lasts four meetings during the Fall, or the Winter, or the Spring seasons.
+The class is convened on a need-basis and lasts five meetings during the Fall, or the Winter, or the Spring seasons.
 Members and non-members of the parish are welcome to this class, which is tailored not only to the interest of those who seek to be received officially in the Episcopal Church, but also to those who are simply curious and eager to learn, and to those life-long Episcopalians who would like to attend a refresher course.

 Next class: FALL 2020 (online) starting on September 16.